-Customer Service Hours: WA (outside Vancouver/Longview area): Mon - Fri: 8:00 a.m. - 6:00 p.m.
+Customer Service Hours: Monday - Friday: 8:00 a.m. - 5:00 p.m.
 PST

 Who We Are: Experience the Kaiser Permanente difference.
 To be healthy, you need quality care that's simple, personalized, and hassle-free.
 At Kaiser Permanente, care and coverage come together - so you get everything you need to stay on top of your health in one easy-to-use package.